 How to Get Active

-This section is all about getting up and getting active, so there isn’t a practical exercise that’s going to get you going like you'll find in some of the other sections.
+This section is all about getting up and getting active, so there isn’t a practical exercise that’s going to get you going.
 I can help you plan though and think about what you’d like to achieve.

 I'm sure I don't need to tell you how important it is to be as fit and active as you can.
 As well as the obvious health benefits, the natural chemical changes in the body can be a great way to reduce stress and anxiety.
 It can also lead us to a more disciplined and focussed approach as we work towards our goals.